1npw/DiamondMount_Mainsail_Theme_by_1NPW/README.md

 # This is free access, please share, modify, make it better !
 Please,  share with us your though and comment upgrade so we can make it better!

-Thanks to all klipper team, Mooracker, Mainsail
+Thanks to all klipper team, Mooracker, Mainsail and 3dprint fam

 more info about theming :
 https://docs.mainsail.xyz/features/theming/custom-css